 Aromatherapy in maternal health addresses the various experiences of pregnancy: morning sickness, stretch marks, varicose veins, heartburn, haemorrhoids, exhaustion, pain, nausea, sleeplessness, anxiety, maternity blues, and depression.
 Effects of aroma baths in the peripartum period might decrease fatigue, pain, and discomfort, in addition to facilitating perineal wound healing.

 In their brief focus on maternal and child health, Maddocks-Jennings and Wilkinson (2004) mentions that their literature review discovered Imura, Misao & Ushijima (2006) chose Neroli (Citrus aurantium) and Lavender (Lavendula Officinalis) as their compound of choice with a carrier oil and used this for a prescribed massage procedure on the second postpartum day for sixteen mothers.
 Four standardized questionnaires were used before and after the intervention: Maternity Blues Scale, State-Trait Anxiety Inventory, Profile of Mood States, and Feeling Toward Baby Scale.
-They found that aromatherapy – massage might be an effective intervention for postpartum mothers to improve physical and mental status and to facilitate mother-infant interaction.
+They found that aromatherapy – massage might be able to assist postpartum mothers to improve physical and mental status and to facilitate mother-infant interaction.

 A retrospective study by Dhany, Mitchell and Foy (2012) was conducted to explore if an aromatherapy and massage intrapartum service (AMIS) reduced the need for analgesia during labor.
 The seven aromatherapy oils used in labor were: Bergamot – as an analgesic, antispasmodic, helps relieve fear, and considered uplifting; individually, Jasmine, Lavender and Clary sage all have the same attributes – as an analgesic, helps relieve fear, has a calming effect, and can enhance uterine action; Frankincense – an analgesic, excellent for fear and calming, which also helps balance emotions; Peppermint – excellent for addressing nausea and enhances uterine action; Rose – occasional use for bereavement and depression, can also help enhance uterine action.
 The analysis showed that having an AMIS appears to have a positive impact on reducing anesthesia during labor, which, in turn, has the potential to improve maternal and neonatal outcomes.